Catholic resistance to Nazi Germany: Catholic writers

 Fritz Gerlich, editor of Munich's Catholic weekly, Der Gerade Weg, and critic of the Nazies, was among the high-profile Catholic opposition figures targeted for assassination in the 1934 Night of the Long Knives.

 The flourishing Catholic press of Germany faced censorship and closure under the Nazis.
 In 1933, the Nazis established a Reich Chamber of Authorship and Reich Press Chamber under the Reich Cultural Chamber of the Ministry for Propaganda.
 Writers had to be registered with the relevant chamber.
 On 10 May, "degenerate literary works" were burned by the thousand at the public squares of Berlin and other cities.
 As the Nazis asserted themselves, non-conformist writers were terrorised, their works burned, and fear pervaded.
 The June–July 1934 Night of the Long Knives purge was the culmination of this early campaign.
 Fritz Gerlich, the editor of Munich's Catholic weekly, Der Gerade Weg, was killed in the purge for his strident criticism of the Nazi movement.

-The poet Ernst Wiechert delivered a speech at Munich University, calling for love, compassion, truth, freedom and the law.
+The poet Ernst Wiechert delivered a speech at the Ludwig-Maximilians-Universität München, calling for love, compassion, truth, freedom and the law.
 He protested the government's attitudes to the arts, calling them "spiritual murder".
 He was arrested and taken to Dachau Concentration Camp.

 Nikolaus Gross was a Christian trade unionist, member of the Centre Party and director of the West German Workers' Newspaper Westdeutschen Arbeiterzeitung, the newspaper of the Catholic Workers' movement.
 From early days an opponent of Nazism, he was declared an enemy of the state in 1938, and his newspaper was shut down.
 He continued to publish an underground edition and worked to rouse resistance among Catholic workers.
 Arrested in the July Plot round up, he was executed on 23 January 1945.
 He was declared a martyr and beatified by Pope John Paul II in 2001.

 Writer and theologian Dietrich von Hildebrand was a vocal opponent of Hitler and Nazism.
 Blacklisted by the Nazi movement in the 1920s, he ran religious discussions in his Munich home from 1924 to 1930, which were attended by distinguished theologians such as Erich Przywara, S.J., Mgrs Martin Grabmann and Konrad von Preysing.
 Following Hitler's seizure of power, he fled from Germany, first to Italy, and then to Vienna, Austria, where, with the support of Austrian Chancellor Engelbert Dollfuss he founded and edited an anti-Nazi weekly paper, Der Christliche Ständestaat ("The Christian Corporative State").
 For this, he was sentenced to death in absentia by the Nazis.
 When Hitler annexed Austria in 1938, von Hildebrand was once again forced to flee, spending time in Switzerland, France (where he taught at the Catholic University of Toulouse until the Nazis invaded France in 1940), then to Portugal and finally to New York in 1940.
 There he taught philosophy at the Jesuit Fordham University.

 Hundreds of arrests and closure of Catholic presses followed the issuing of Pope Pius XI's Mit brennender Sorge anti-Nazi encyclical.